ibbles/LearningUnreal/Scriptable Tools Mode.md

 - [[My Blueprint Panel]] > right-click > Override Function.
 - [[My Blueprint Panel]] > Functions > Override drop-down.
 Availability of function may depend on which Editor Scriptable parent class was selected.
-- On Script Setup: Called when the tool is selected in the Tools panel.
+- On Script Setup: Called when the tool is selected in the Tool Palette panel.
 - On Gizmo Transform Changed.
 	- Called when one of the gizmos created with Create TRS Gizmo function is moved by the user.
 - On Script Can Accept.